 Maverick Definition: An unorthodox or independent-minded person.
 An independent individual who does not go along with a group or party.
 An individualist, non-conformist, free spirit, loose cannon, loner, lone-wolf.

 1. Does that sound like a dude who wants to create a cult or culture of co-dependency, who wants to project himself as a guru, an all-knowing authority on anything, or who wants you to blindly follow him rather than believing in yourself?
 I think not my friend.

 2. I know that’s the trend in the “health and fitness”, “wellness”, and “life coaching” industries, but it ain’t our style.
 While we all need help, external motivation, and good resources from time-to-time, no one can be your savior except yourself.
 I’d rather do what I can to give you the knowledge and confidence to follow your own path.
 My goal with this site is to share some strategies and tools that ultimately help you find your own sustainable style vs. getting you to pledge allegiance to anyone, including me.
 Do you want to be a hawk that can hunt on its own or a baby bird waiting to get fed?

 3. I’ve followed Bruce Lee’s advice of self-awareness, self-help, and self-experimentation over blindly following dogma, tradition, or systems, to find what works for me.
+Hence, the Vagabond Strategist Style = use whatever weapons work.
 I encourage you to do the same.
-Advice like this: